alist-org/docs/docs/config/configuration.md

 ### log

-The log configuration, if you want to setup the log, you can set this field.
+The log configuration, if you want to setup the log level, you can set this field.